guitarvydas/guitarvydas.github.io/_posts/2021-10-03-Typed Packet.md

 A useful starting point might be the OSI Model for data packets.

+# Validotor Components

+Some Components "do something" and others simply perform type-checking.

+Today, we chop type-checking up into two pieces:

+1. input validtation
+2. type checking.

 # Efficiency

 This scheme appears to be inefficient, except when compared to passing JSON character data around in a network.

+# Optimization

+Is it possible to optimize this model?

+We simply perform type-checks in the PE[^1] (at "compile time") as we hook Components up.

+This kind of optimization is nothing new.

+We simply move "compile time" into the PE.

+[^1]: Programming Environment.

 # See Also